antonlundstroem/fucaml/README.md

 **Usage:**

-When in a directory with a **_single_** \*.ml file:

 Simply run `fucaml` and the program will automatically find the \*.ml file, compile and run it.
+If multiple files are found it will prompt the user for which file to compile.

 **To compile a specific file:**

 `fucaml -f <filename>`

-Let the program run and each time your source code is saved in emacs/vim/some other texteditor the source will recompile and run the new binary.
+Let the program run and each time your source code is saved in emacs/vim/vscode/othertexteditor the source will recompile and run the new binary.

 ![alt text](https://raw.githubusercontent.com/antonlundstroem/fucaml/master/example.png)